 I know a single point of failure is not ideal, but some of the current practices are just poor, don't scale, and don't allow sharing responsibilities.

-#1 Updated by Alexey Shvetsov over 2 years ago
+#1 Updated by Alexey Shvetsov about 4 years ago

 Well, there is some simple way (at least how its done in gentoo linux):